antonmry/green-allen/README.md

 `Allen/` directory.
 The script exits early with a message when the folder already exists.

 Build the image and exec bash on it.
+Note that [root](https://github.com/root-project/root) is downloaded and compiled during the building process to use C++20 (required by Allen) and the build process will take significant time.

 With Podman/Fedora: